PauBea/cubix_data_engineer_capstone/README.md

     config.py
     datalake.py
 tests/
+pyproject.toml
 ```
 ---

-## ▶️ How to Run the Pipeline
+## ▶️ Running the Pipeline
 The pipeline was originally executed within a Databricks notebook.

 ## 📦 Installing Dependencies
-Dependencies are managed using Poetry.
-Dependencies can be installed with:
+Dependencies are managed using **Poetry** and are defined in the pyproject.toml file.
+Install them with:

 pip install poetry

 poetry install

 ## ✅ Running Tests
 Tests can be executed with:

-pytest
+pytest tests/